urduhack/urdu-characters/README.md

 To address this issue, major vendors got together and created Unicode consortium (www.unicode.org).
 This consortium started working on developing a singular, unified and universal code chart which would contain all characters of all languages.
 As 8-bit (256 slots) code pages were insufficient for this requirement, Unicode character encoding standard was developed using 16 bits (65536 slots).
 This space has been divided to cater to various scripts and thus bypassed the need for toggling for different languages.

 ## Urdu Unicode Range(0600-06ff)
+`Arabic is a superset of Urdu, Persian, and Sindhi.` Urdu, Arabic, Persian, Sindhi, all occupy the same range i.e. 0600-06FF.
+But different code points for some different characters.

 ![urdu-unicode](https://raw.githubusercontent.com/urduhack/urdu-characters/master/img/unicode_0600_06ff.png)

 ## urdu_characters.py Content